Are you ready to make a difference? We are ready for YOU!

 Whether you are new to the field, a veteran DSP, a student, or a Program Manager, GMS can offer opportunities for professional growth and development.
 GMS firmly believes that an investment in the growth of our employees is an integral part of offering the highest level of consumer care.
-Not only does GMS offer consistent management training and support to our managers, but is invested in our Lead DSP program to improve supports provided in the home and prepare promising, professional, and invested DSPs for a management track.
+Not only does GMS offer consistent management training and support to our managers, but is invested in our Residential Lead program to improve supports provided in the home and prepare promising, professional, and invested DSPs for a management track.

 Minimum Requirements: High School Diploma or GED.
 We are willing to train the right individual!
 A valid driver’s license with a good driving record is required for most positions.
 This position requires the individual to earn a DSP Certificate within six months of employment with GMS.

 This position is designed as a stepping stone to a manager position.
 Some experience in the field is expected.
 A willingness to act as a positive role model and coach to DSPs in the home is required.
 Participation in management training is a vital part of this position.
 Some administrative responsibilities are assigned to this position.
-Lead DSPs must have a driver’s license and good driving record.
+Residential Leads must have a driver’s license and good driving record.

 The Float position requires significant flexibility in schedule and experience working with adults with intellectual disabilities, autism, or other related conditions.
 The float receives a schedule every two weeks that varies greatly in time and location.
 The Float must be willing to work with a varied population as this position meets the needs of homes that require staff due to open positions or vacation time.
 The Float DSP is compensated at a higher rate and guaranteed full time hours.